saramic/real-code-runner/README.md

   S3 bucket, other?
 - [ ] **MM** sort out issue with post processing `helper_images`
-- [1/2] **MM** user management on `/admin` extra things are hidden but still need to lock them down
+- [1/2] **MM** user management on `/admin`
+  ~~extra things are hidden but still need to lock them down~~ they are locked down complete the test that that is the case
 - [ ] **MM** login mandatory for `/demo` and bring back auth on `/graphql`
 - [ ] **MM** better describe problems based on other sites: difficulty, category, progress, tags